 What does this app do?
 Snapppt lets you share product images on your storefront in a gallery and add links to the products pictured there.
 When buyers browse the pictures and see something they like, they can simply click on the link, and a pop-up with the featured products appears.

 The Shopify app store can be your best business partner if you know which apps are worth your time and money.
 Hopefully, this list has helped you find something you hadn’t heard of before.
-And if it has inspired you to start using Shopify, click here to get a 30-day trial run.
+And if it has inspired you to start using Shopify, sign up for a 14-day trial run.

 Did we miss any great apps?
 Let us know in the comments!